Benji0187/writing-test/README.md

 Starting a Checkout Session initiates the payment session, and invites the payer to review their payer information via a sent link.
 The payer can make changes if necessary.

-#### What happens after a payer confirms their payment details?
+#### What happens when the payer confirms their payment details?

-Once a payer has confirmed their payment details you can create the payment After your payer confirms their payment details you can create the payment, and the payer will be charged and funds will be transferred from them to Flywire.
+When the payer confirms their payment details you can create the payment and transfer the funds from the payer to Flywire.
 #### How do I start a Checkout Session?
 You create a Checkout Session using the system's user interface (UI) by following these steps: